Guenterc94/Guenter.Castrillo-Portfolio/README.md

 **DESCRIPTION

-##This is my first professional profile page.
-This page showcases what I've accomplished so far in coding.
+##This is my first professional online portfolio.
+This page showcases what I've accomplished so far in coding and holds placeholders for projects to come.
 I have included a link to my first HTML/CSS webpage I built in my coding bootcamp.